A large-scale magnetic field produced by a solar-like dynamo in binary neutron star mergers

 With these quantities, we can predict the period of the $\alpha\Omega$ dynamo listed in Table~\ref{tab:alpha_Omega}, where we measure the shear rate $q=-d\ln\Omega/d\ln R$ at the selected radius and choose the wave number $k_z$ corresponding to the pressure scale height, the most extended vertical length in the turbulent region.
 The sixth and seventh columns report the predicted period of the $\alpha\Omega$ dynamo and the period measured in the butterfly diagram.
 The agreement at $R=30$~km is remarkable.
 We also show the comparison at different radii from $R=20 $~km to $R=50$~km in the table, and the deal is also reasonable.
-In addition, since $\alpha_{\phi\phi}$ is negative and $q$ is positive, the dynamo wave propagates along the direction of the Parker-Yoshimura rule, i.e., the $z$-direction.
+In addition, since $\alpha_{\phi\phi}$ is negative and $q$ is positive, the dynamo wave propagates along the direction of the Parker-Yoshimura rule, i.e., the $z$-direction (\url{http://www2.yukawa.kyoto-u.ac.jp/~kenta.kiuchi/anime/SAKURA/Br_core_cut_9km.m4v}).
 With these findings, we conclude that the dynamo in our simulation can be interpreted as an $\alpha\Omega$ dynamo, and it builds up the large-scale magnetic field in the remnant hypermassive neutron star (see Fig.~\ref{fig:Emag}).

 After the development of the coherent poloidal magnetic field due to the $\alpha\Omega$ dynamo and resultant efficient magnetic winding, a magnetic-tower outflow is launched toward the polar direction (\url{http://www2.yukawa.kyoto-u.ac.jp/~kenta.kiuchi/anime/SAKURA/DD2_135_135_Dynamo.mp4}, see Methods).
-We confirm that the contribution of the winding due to the initial coherent poloidal magnetic field to the Poynting flux-dominated outflow and the post-merger ejecta is minor (see \ref{fig:Poynting_flux_SM}).
+The mean-poloidal magnetic flux is generated in the magnetorotational instability active region.
+The mean-magnetic field deep inside core $(\rho \ge 10^{14.5}~{\rm g/cm^3})$, which could be a relic of the initial field, stay buried below $r\lesssim 10~{\rm km}$ in the polar region through out the simulation (\url{http://www2.yukawa.kyoto-u.ac.jp/~kenta.kiuchi/anime/SAKURA/movie_Mean_Poloidal_Flux.mp4}, see Methods).
+It indicates that the large-scale field generated by the $\alpha\Omega$ dynamo is responsible for the jet launch.
+We confirm that the low-resolution simulation cannot capture the strong Poynting flux-dominated outflow launching and the enormous post-merger ejecta~\cite{Mosta:2020hl} (see also Extended Data Figure 8).